🔼The name Torah: Summary

 Quite tellingly, the first time that the word תורה (torah) is used is in the statement: "The same law applies to the native [Israelite] as to the foreigner who lives in Israel" (Exodus 12:49).
-The second time our word appears is in Exodus 24:12, where the Lord instructs Moses to approach Him on the mountain in order to receive the famous stone tables that He had prepared for him (Exodus 24:12).
+The second time our word appears is in Exodus 24:12, where the Lord instructs Moses to approach him on the mountain in order to receive the famous stone tables that the Lord had prepared for him (Exodus 24:12).

 Even though the existence of Torah also resulted in rules and regulations that people needed to learn by heart and carefully observe, Torah itself was regarded as something delectable (Psalm 19:10), desirable (Psalm 119:92) and loveable (Psalm 119:97).

 The Hebrew word for Law (Torah) is a derivation of the verb ירה (yara), meaning to throw, cast or shoot: